Pop Culture Madness!

 Don't drink the Kool-Aid!
 Jim Jones got 909 of his cult followers to commit suicide (including many children) by drinking poisoned Kool-Aid in his Jonestown commune.

-Janet Parker, a British photographer, was the last person to die of smallpox.
+British photographer Janet Parker was the last person to die of smallpox.
 She died in 1978, many months after the disease was eradicated in the wild.
-She contracted the deadly disease when a researcher at the laboratory where Parker worked accidentally released some virus into the building.
+She contracted the deadly disease when a researcher at Parker’s laboratory accidentally released some virus into the building.

-Kurt Gödel, a mathematician, logician, and philosopher often compared to Aristotle, who was so afraid of being poisoned the he would only eat food his wife cooked.
-When his wife had to be hospitalized for 6 months, he refused to eat and died of starvation in 1978.
+Kurt Gödel, a mathematician, logician, and philosopher, was often compared to Aristotle, who was so afraid of being poisoned that he would only eat the food his wife cooked.
+When his wife had to be hospitalized for six months, he refused to eat and died of starvation in 1978.

-Rock Star Death: Keith Moon (accidental overdose of perscription medication)
+Rock Star Death: Keith Moon (accidental overdose of prescription medication)

 A computer "testing malfunction" caused the United State's Defense System to go from an "at ease" DEFCON 1 to a "fire up the missiles" DEFCON 5.

-The expression "Drinking the Kool-Aid" is a reference to a 1978 mass suicide in which over 900 members of the Peoples Temple, a religious cult led by Jim Jones, drank a cyanide-laced beverage together.
-The drink in question was actually Flavor Aid, not Kool-Aid.
+The expression “Drinking the Kool-Aid” refers to a 1978 mass suicide in which over 900 members of the Peoples Temple, a religious cult led by Jim Jones, drank a cyanide-laced beverage together.
+The drink in question was Flavor Aid, not Kool-Aid.

 Firsts and the Biggest Christmas Gifts